Outpatient Rehab Options: How Families Can Find Trusted Care

 Identifying Red Flags: Unethical Practices or Gaps

-Quality programs welcome scrutiny and readily share documentation about licensing, insurance verification processes, and evidence-based treatment approaches8.
+Unethical providers may pressure families into immediate enrollment decisions or discourage questions about treatment methodologies.
+Quality programs welcome scrutiny and readily share documentation about licensing, insurance verification processes, and evidence-based treatment approaches they employ.

 Recognizing When Inpatient or Hybrid Approaches Are Needed